I’m not good at asking for help. Ask anyone who knows me. To consider it “brave” to ask for help seems ridiculous. Or does it?

 Ilse, along with her daughter, Hannah, have made me feel so welcomed here.
 They never fail to lend a helping hand to us vendors, and they are absolutely, hands-down, the BEST at targeting a shopper’s needs and guiding them through the store to find exactly what they are looking for.

-January has me celebrating the beginning of my second year at the Marketplace on Locust.
+January has me celebrating the beginning of my fourth year at the Marketplace on Locust.
 And spread the word….I’m blogging again!
 Stay tuned….2020 is underway, and with it so are my plans for a fantastic new year with you….at The Marketplace on Locust.

 No one could possibly know the planning that went into the event.
 The ideas had streamed endlessly, waking her before daybreak on more than one occasion.
 Sketches were made of the layout, backdrop was hammered and drilled by her skilled husband, furniture had been carefully hand-picked, painted and properly distressed.
 All was ready and months of hard sweat and labor were about to be put on display.